 Now, no one wants to see the same message posted every hour.
-But if you’re first announcing an event that’s happening in a month, it doesn’t hurt to schedule announcements each week to keep people informed on what’s been happening.
+However, if you are first announcing an event that is happening in a month, it does not hurt to schedule announcements each week to keep people informed on what’s been happening.

 - Making sure people have multiple opportunities to review the announcement

 - Giving them updated information